 - Cortisol is produced by the body’s adrenal glands.
 In large quantities, cortisol suppresses the immune system's inflammatory and allergic responses.

 - Cortisone medications mimic the action of cortisol but tend to be more powerful.

-Corticosteroid medications come in a range of strengths and in different forms, such as pills, topical creams, and liquids that can be injected directly into the body.
-Below are examples of cortisone medications and how they are used to treat arthritic conditions.
+Corticosteroid medications come in a range of strengths.
+They also come in different forms, such as pills, liquids that can be injected directly into the body, and topical creams that can be applied to the skin.

 Oral Cortisone Medications